tidehackathon/team-valkyrie-2/README.md

 # Description

 DisInformation Detector is a machine learning-based system designed to identify dis/misinformation in social media.
-It uses a state of the art model built using various feature generation techniques (such as sentiment and emotional analysis, named entity recognition, claim checking, etc.), pre-built Transformer-based models from Hugging Face and graph analytics in Neo4j.
+It uses a SoTA models built using various feature generation techniques (such as sentiment and emotional analysis, named entity recognition, claim checking, etc.), pre-built Transformer-based models from Hugging Face and graph analytics in Neo4j.
 It has a visual dashboard based on Metabase (open-source BI data visualization tool).

 Leveraging graph algorithms such as centralities allows to unveil hidden dependencies based on external links and hashtags, identify influential users and posts, and build bridges between different disinformation "communities" in the network.